 For example, if your company is thinking of making changes to its products so they can become circular, think about picking the type of material flow that results in both circularity and restoration + renewal + resilience for as many systems along the way as possible.
 Or, if your company is switching to renewable energy, think about all the stakeholders that will be touched in the process and whether restoration + renewal + resilience will feature in the outcomes.
 The “restoration + renewal + resilience” test comes in very handy.

 Myth 5: The ROI of regeneration hasn’t been researched and documented well yet.
 We don’t know if it sells.

 Actually, we do know.
 The ROI of regeneration is at least as good as the ROI of sustainability – and the ROI of sustainability has already been shown to be consistently positive and lasting.
 Why is regeneration at least as good, you ask?
 Because it invests in the long run in even more robust ways and it strips away even more externalities and risks – simple as that!

-We will explore these topics, and many more, in-depth in the first week of June at SB’20 Long Beach.
+We will explore these topics, and many more, in-depth at SB’20 Long Beach.
 Join the global Sustainable Brands community there and discover why and how together We Are Regeneration.

 Director of Knowledge & Insights